TL;DR

 Check to see if any warning lights appear before taking the car out for a test drive.
 Red warning lights usually indicate an urgent problem with your car, and you will fail your NCT if these are active.
 Orange warning lights indicate that something needs to be fixed on the car.
 However, it may not be as urgent as the red light.

-Under the Bonnet Checks
+Visual Checks and Under the Bonnet

 If you don’t have a mechanic who can come with you, these are basic visual checks you should carry out.
-While they are not a replacement for a mechanic’s opinion, but they can reveal obvious problems.
+While they are not a replacement for a mechanic’s opinion, they can reveal obvious problems.

-• Fluid Levels & Condition: Check the oil level using the dipstick.
+- Fluid Levels & Condition: Check the oil level using the dipstick.
 The oil should be a light-brown colour, not thick black sludge.
 Also, unscrew the oil filler cap and check for a creamy, mayonnaise-like residue, which can indicate a serious engine problem.
 Ensure the coolant level is correct.

-• Obvious Leaks: Look for any signs of oil or fluid leaks on the engine block and on the ground underneath where the car has been parked.
+- Obvious Leaks: Look for any signs of oil or fluid leaks on the engine block and on the ground underneath where the car has been parked.

-• Belts & Hoses: Visually inspect the various rubber belts and hoses.
+- Belts & Hoses: Visually inspect the various rubber belts and hoses.
 You don’t need to be an expert to spot any that look obviously frayed, cracked, or perished.

-Other Considerations When Buying a Used Car
+What To Expect When Buying a Used Car in 2026

 There are some fantastic second-hand cars to buy in Ireland which are known for being reliable, efficient and practical even when they’ve had a few previous owners, such as the Toyota Corolla, Ford Focus, Volkswagen Golf and Hyundai i10.

-To get a car insurance quote for your new car, contact KennCo Insurance at 01 409 2600
+To get a car insurance quote for your new car, contact KennCo Insurance at 01 409 2600.

 What To Look For When Buying a Used Car